francisco-oro/francisco-oro/README.md

 <h1 align="center">Hi 👋, I'm Francisco</h1>
-<h3 align="center">This account is a showcase of the things that I love working on</h3>
+<h3 align="center">This account is a showcase of the stuff that I love working on</h3>

 - 🔭 I’m currently working on [Phionira Online Academy](https://phionira.com/)